Conventional commits

 Commit successful!

-Alright, we now have our first commit created with commitizen that follows the Conventional Commits rules.
+We have successfully created our first commit with commitizen that follows the rules of Conventional Commits.

-Now we will do the same but with the vscode plugin Conventional Commit
+Now we are going to do the same thing but with the Conventional Commit vscode plugin.

-First, you need to install the plugin, and once it's installed, press Ctrl + Shift + P and type Conventional Commit, press enter, and an assistant will appear to create the commit.
+First, you need to install the plugin and once it is installed, press Ctrl + Shift + P and type Conventional Commit, hit Enter and an assistant will appear to create the commit.

 For me, using this plugin has two advantages over commitizen

 • The first is that it allows us to add emojis from gitmoji.
-This, provided emojis are not overused and only a few are used, makes it easier to identify the type of commit when viewing the commit history.* The second is that it saves the scopes you have used, so it prevents the creation of new scopes and instead reuses the ones you have already used.
+This, if emojis are not overused and only a few are used, makes it easier to identify the type of commit when viewing the commit history.* The second is that it keeps track of the scopes you have used, so it prevents new scopes from being created and instead reuses the ones you have already used.

 We have already installed commitizen, so let's see how it can be used to check a commit message.

-First, we create a file called commit-msg in the .git/hooks folder and give it execution permissions.
-Within Git hooks, there are several types of files that can be used for different tasks.
-In this case, we are going to use commit-msg, which runs just before the commit is created.
+First we create a file called commit-msg in the .git/hooks folder and give it execution permissions.
+Inside Git hooks there are various types of files that can be used for different tasks, in this case we will use commit-msg which runs just before the commit is created.

 !cd ~/comitizen_folder/.git/hooks && touch commit-msg && chmod +x commit-msg